welcome bud logo

 • Other medical conditions may be approved by the Department of Consumer Protection

-What's the story with legal weed in Connecticut?
+What's the story with legal weed in Connecticut, CT?

 Medical marijuana has been legal in Connecticut in some form since 2012, 224 years after Connecticut was admitted to the union in 1788.
 Recreational cannabis was legalized here in 2021.
-Residents of Connecticut Connecticut could first purchase recreational weed on Sunday January 1 2023.
-If local weed laws are still restricting access or excessive taxes make prices high, you could gather up other Connecticuters in Connecticut and visit Hartford, the capital: once there you can rally to open up Connecticut cannabis laws and advocate for medical marijuana patient's rights.
+Residents of Connecticut Connecticut could first purchase recreational weed on Tuesday January 10, 2023.

 What kinds of products could I find for dispensary delivery near me in Connecticut?